AdobeDocs/experience-platform.en/help/destinations/destination-sdk/glossary.md

 ## A

+**Aggregation policy**: When configuring how data should be exported to your real-time streaming destination, you can defines how profile data is aggregated before being sent to your destination platform.
+This helps optimize data delivery by grouping data records based on specific criteria, reducing the frequency of API calls, and improving overall efficiency.
+Different policies can be configured to meet various destination requirements, ensuring that data is packaged and delivered in the most effective manner.

 **Audience metadata configuration**: An audience metadata configuration refers to the structured setup and parameters defined within Adobe Experience Platform that enable the programmatic creation, updating, and deletion of audience segments in a specified destination.
 This configuration utilizes audience metadata templates to align with the specifications of the marketing API of the destination platform.

 ## D

 **Destination configuration endpoint**: A destination configuration endpoint in Adobe Experience Platform, specifically the `/authoring/destinations` API endpoint, is used to create, retrieve, update, and delete configurations for destinations.
 These configurations define how data from Adobe Experience Platform is delivered to various external systems or destinations, such as marketing platforms, cloud storage services, or other data processing endpoints.

-**Destination Instance**: A specific setup of a destination configuration in Adobe Experience Platform, created and managed through the Experience Platform UI.
+**Destination instance**: A specific setup of a destination configuration in Adobe Experience Platform, created and managed through the Experience Platform UI.
 It includes all necessary parameters and credentials for connecting and sending data to the destination.

 ## P